2024-2025 Edition

 Curriculum: The curriculum is organized and administered by the faculty of the Department of Physical Education.
 Instruction is offered in the areas of fitness, mind/body, and self-paced courses.
 Courses are designed to promote the development and enjoyment of lifetime motor skills, which will afford opportunities to realize one’s potential and to provide vigorous exercise to release tensions often generated by strong academic commitments and intense urban life.

-Extracurricular Fitness: Recreational use of the Barnard Fitness Center and Fitbear group fitness program is encouraged.
+Extracurricular Fitness: Recreational use of the LeFrak Center for Well-being Fitness Center and Fitbear group fitness program is encouraged.
 All Barnard students, faculty, and staff are eligible to use these programs.

 Intercollegiate Athletics: The Barnard/Columbia Athletic Consortium provides the opportunity for eligible undergraduate women to compete together as members of University-wide athletic teams.
 Sixteen varsity sports are currently sponsored: archery, basketball, crew, cross country, fencing, field hockey, golf, lacrosse, soccer, softball, squash, swimming & diving, tennis, indoor and outdoor track & field, and volleyball.
 Governed by NCAA and Ivy League rules, all teams are Division I. Competition is scheduled with teams from the Ivy League, the metropolitan area, and the eastern region.
 In addition, students are eligible to qualify for regional and national championships.
 Physical Education credit may be earned through satisfactory participation on a varsity team.

-Registration: Registration takes place during assigned Registration window.
-Information is available in the Registrar's Office or web site.
-Students should include the Physical Education course by number, section, title, and I.D. number on final programs filed with the Registrar.
+Registration: Registration takes place during the assigned Registration window.
+Information is available in the Registrar's Office or website.

-Cross Registration: Barnard students may receive credit for a Columbia Physical Education course.
+Cross Registration: Barnard students may receive credit for a Columbia Physical Education course, if space is available.
 Admittance is at the discretion of the Columbia Physical Education Chair.

 MIND/BODY COURSES